 Those who feel that they don’t ‘fit the bill’ will subconsciously count themselves out.

-Women, for example, are turned off from applying if the job description includes excessive masculine language like ‘superior’, ‘competitive’, ‘decisive’ and ‘determined’… but we’ll get into the nitty-gritty of gendered language later on.
+Women, for example, are turned off from applying if the job description includes excessive masculine language like ‘superior’, ‘competitive’, ‘decisive’ and ‘determined’.

 The result: top talent is potentially missed as are your hopes of building diverse teams.

 Here's the cost of writing a job description WITHOUT optimisation, explained by Demetre in our job description webinar (which you can watch back here)...

 So, let’s look at the key areas in which your job descriptions are likely falling short, and see what we can do to fix them.

 Writing high converting job descriptions doesn’t require any guesswork, with a little behavioural science know-how, you can craft job descriptions that cast your net wide, and land you a bigger, more diverse candidate pool to fish from.